City archive

 Do you need images for publications, calendars or similar?

-Do you want to contribute to the memory of the city?
+Do you want to contribute to the city's memory?

-Have you ever wondered if that old box in the attic or basement might tell an interesting story?
+Have you ever wondered whether that old box in the attic or cellar might have an interesting story to tell?
 Find out now!
-If you find old diaries, documents or objects that could be of historical interest, the staff of the City Archives will be happy to examine them for you.
+If you find old diaries, documents or objects that could be of historical interest, the staff at the town archive will be happy to scrutinise them for you.

 Are there events in the city archive?